What is a “Qualifying Life Event” in Health Insurance?

 Situations That Are Not Qualifying Life Events for Health Insurance

 Although qualifying life events seem self-explanatory, there are times when such situations would not qualify you to enroll in a health insurance plan during the special enrollment period.
-For instance, while divorce or change in household size is typically a situation that is considered a qualifying life event for health insurance, it is only such if it results in a change of health insurance coverage.
+For instance, while divorce typically is a situation that is considered a qualifying life event for health insurance, it is only such if it results in a loss of health insurance coverage.
 If there’s no change in your coverage, then this is not considered a qualifying life event, and you cannot enroll in a health insurance plan.
 Dropping your existing insurance willingly or having your insurance canceled because of failure to pay the health insurance premium will not allow you to seek new insurance during the year.
-You’d need to wait for “Open Enrollment” again which is November 1st through December 15th.
+You’d need to wait for “Open Enrollment” again which is November 1st through January 15th (end date can change year to year, call us for this years end date).

 Seek the Help of a Professional at Nevada Insurance Enrollment